 What is ‘customer satisfaction’ though?
 Many would say that customers could never be truly satisfied because they are fickle beings who are always changing their minds.
 This is true, but there is a way to support customers that allows them to feel heard and allows you to gather insights to create experiences that both surprise and delight customers.

-Customer satisfaction defined by Neil Patel as “how your product, service, and overall experience either falls short, meets, or exceeds customer expectations.”
+Customer satisfaction, as defined by Neil Patel, a digital marketing expert, is “how your product, service, and overall experience either falls short, meets, or exceeds customer expectations.”
 It is also a reflection of how the customer feels about your brand, whether that be positive or negative.

 Why is customer satisfaction important